-Granada FC Code of Conduct for Spectators
+Portmarnock AFC Code of Conduct for Spectators

-- Remember that although children play organised soccer they are not miniature professionals.
+Remember that although children play organised soccer they are not miniature professionals.
 Don't place excessive pressure on children to perform to unrealistically high expectations.
-Children play soccer to develop their skills, to have fun and enjoy the game. - Be on your best behaviour and lead by example.
-The behaviour of a team's supporters will often be remembered long after the result of the game.
-Be remembered for the right reasons. - Applaud good play, sportsmanship and best effort by the visiting team as well as your own. - Welcome and respect all your team's opponents.
-Without them there would be no match. - Condemn the use of violence in all forms at every opportunity. - Verbal abuse of players, match officials or opposing supporters cannot be accepted in any shape or form.
+Children play soccer to develop their skills, to have fun and enjoy the game.

+Be on your best behaviour and lead by example.
+The behaviour of a teams supporters will often be remembered long after the result of the game.
+Be remembered for the right reasons.

+Applaud good play, sportsmanship and best effort by the visiting team as well as your own.

+Welcome and respect all your teams opponents.
+Without them there would be no match.

+Condemn the use of violence in all forms at every opportunity.

+Verbal abuse of players, match officials or opposing supporters cannot be accepted in any shape or form.
 Players or match officials should never be regarded as fair targets for ignorant or abusive behaviour.

-Granada FC Players Code of Conduct
+Players Code of Conduct

-Children in Granada FC are entitled to:
+Children in Portmarnock AFC are entitled to:

-- Be safe
+Be safe

-- Be treated with dignity, sensitivity and respect
+Be treated with dignity, sensitivity and respect

-- Participate in soccer on an equal basis, appropriate to their ability and stage of development.
+Participate in soccer on an equal basis, appropriate to their ability and stage of development.

+Portmarnock AFC have decided that all players are entitled to a minimum playing time of minutes per match.
+(Consult League rules in this regard) Criteria for team selection should be clearly defined.

-- Be happy, have fun and enjoy soccer
+Be happy, have fun and enjoy soccer

-- Make a complaint in an appropriate way and have it dealt with through a proper and effective complaints procedure
+Make a complaint in an appropriate way and have it dealt with through a proper and effective complaints procedure

-- Be afforded appropriate confidentiality
+Be afforded appropriate confidentiality

-- Be listened to and to be believed
+Be listened to and to be believed

-- Have a voice in the running of the club
+Have a voice in the running of the club